-Contact Us and we can help you with insights, and other resources, and see if it makes sense to work together.
-At the very least, in 30 minutes, you may get some ideas you can apply to your business right away.
+Contact Us, and we can help you with insights and other resources and see if it makes sense to work together.
+At the very least, in 30 minutes, you may get some ideas you can apply to your business immediately.

 Top talent is hard to find these days, so when you find them, it is critical you have the strategies in place to retain and motivate your key people.
 Click the following links for more drill-down resources on Leadership and Management Continuity.